lbastigk/Nebulite/doc/Commands.md

 ```
 Asserts that the current JSON value is of type array.
-If the value is not an array, the transformation fails and the program exits
+If the value is not an array, the transformation fails and the program exits.
 Accepts an optional user-defined error message as additional arguments.
 Usage: |assert type array -> {value,<Exception thrown if not array>}
 ```